 Despite frustrations with current methods, many believe there is a better way to forecast.
 We are living in the age of big data where computers have the ability to integrate incredibly large sets of data and learn from the past in order to predict the future.
 The survey found that 40 percent believe it is possible to forecast human behavior and the technology exists to do it.
 We believe these numbers will continue to shift in the coming years as more people discover the power of market simulation and human behavior forecasting.

-Download the complete 2017 State of Forecasting report here.
+Access the complete State of Forecasting report here.